Universal chaotic dynamics from Krylov space: Krylov approach in ensemble average

+In Fig.~\ref{fig:TPns}, we compare the numerical results with the analytical results obtained from \eqref{rise-slope} and \eqref{RampPlateauContinuum}.
+The rise-slope behaviors match well until $n$ approaches $L$, but the ramp-up behaviors obtained from \eqref{RampPlateauContinuum} are smaller than the numerical results due to neglecting the fluctuations from the polynomials, as discussed in \eqref{ConnectedPolynomials} of App.~\ref{sec:PolynomialEnsemble}.

+For $n\gtrsim L/2$, we are unable to reproduce the behavior of the transition probability analytically, including the rise-slope and ramp-down.
+This is because the Lanczos coefficients exhibit strong fluctuations at large $n\gtrsim L/2$, as shown in Fig.~\ref{fig:LanczosGUETFD}.
+Consequently, the polynomial $\psi_n(E_p;\ke{E})$ receives strong fluctuations from the spectrum $\ke{E}$, and the correlation between the two polynomials is not negligible.
+Such fluctuations in polynomials lead to strong fluctuating phenomena in the transition probability for $n\gtrsim L/2$ in both rise-slope behavior and ramp-down behavior.

+As an evidence of the strong fluctuation, in Fig.~\ref{fig:wave}, the transition probability in a single realization fluctuate strongly at large $n$.
+Also, in Fig.~\ref{fig:SPsGUETFD}, the connected part nearly dominates the whole transition probability in the ensemble average, which implies strong fluctuations in each realization.

-In Fig.~\ref{fig:TPns}, for $n\gtrsim L/2$, we observe that the ramp down region of the numerical result is inside the slope region of the analytical result.
-A possible explanation of the ramp down behavior is as follows.
-The ramp down for $n\gtrsim L/2$ is originated from the slope but with strong fluctuation from the polynomials.
+A possible explanation of the ramp-down behavior for $n\gtrsim L/2$ is as follows.
+The ramp-down behavior could be originated from the slope but with strong fluctuation from the polynomials.
 The fluctuation in the polynomials leads to phase fluctuation in the oscillation of the slope.
 For example, we can imagine a phase $\varphi$ fluctuation in $\abs{I_{d_n+1}(2it\sqrt{1-n/L}+\varphi)}^2$ of \eqref{rise-slope}.
-In ensemble average, the oscillations in the slope between different realization are cancelled with each other due to the phase fluctuation and end up with a moving average.
+In the ensemble average, the oscillations in the slope between different realization are cancelled with each other due to the phase fluctuation and end up with a moving average.
 The moving average of the slope behaves like the ramp down behavior in the numerical average.